-The case manager is a type of mediator who can answer questions at the case manager’s conference, suggest ways that you and the other party can agree to share or divide parental responsibilities, and show you what a judge would likely order for child support.
+The case manager is not a mediator, and won't push either of you to accept an offer and settle your case.
+But the case manager can answer questions at the case manager’s conference, suggest ways that you and the other party can agree to share or divide parental responsibilities, and show you what a judge would likely order for child support.

 At this meeting, which will happen in an office or conference room in the courthouse (but not in the courtroom), you, the other party, and the case manager will try to reach an agreement on child custody and child support.
 If you or the other party has a lawyer, the lawyer will be present as well.
 The case manager can also help reach an agreement on any other issues in the divorce.
 If you do come to an agreement at the case manager’s conference, the case manager will help you fill out basic agreements and send the agreements to the judge or magistrate to review.
 Usually, the judge or magistrate will approve an agreement drafted by the case manager.

 What should I bring to the Case Manager’s Conference?